wiklundm/arcticsleddogclub/README.md

 Solution: The heroimage was set to position: relative with a width and height of 100% and the covertext to position absolute and fixed width and adjusted by padding.

 **Issue**
-When moving the hero image from css to index.html i had got a new white line under the image.
+When moving the hero image from css to index.html i got a new white line under the image.
 No matter what I tried I could not fix the problem.
 When I had a meeting with my mentor, I asked for help and after a lot of testing we still could not make it disappear.
 The solution was setting the margin to -10%.

 **Issue**